 2. Rent a Pocket Wifi Device

 This guide hinges on getting around using commuter apps so it’s imperative that you have wifi access.
 Many public places like your hotel and cafes do have free wifi but the connection isn’t as good nor as reliable.
-For that reason, I suggest renting a pocket wifi device so you have uninterrupted wifi access at all times.
+For that reason, I suggest renting a pocket wifi device or buying a sim card so you have uninterrupted wifi access at all times.
+You can either pick them up from Ninoy Aquino International Airport or have them delivered to your hotel.

 3. Check for Discount Passes